pmean/build-website/text/06/ConferenceMaterials.md

 > > years ago, I adopted a little boy from Russia.
 He is four years old
 > > now and he keeps me very busy.*
 >
-> I\'ve prepared my handouts for these talks on my training page, and
+> I've prepared my handouts for these talks on my training page, and
-> I\'ve tried to make the talks general enough that I can use them in
+> I've tried to make the talks general enough that I can use them in
 > other situaitons.
 Here are the two talks but as of today (November 6,
 > 2006), the second talk is much more complete than the first.
 >